johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md

 ## Deactivate linting partially

 Let's say we want to ignore that one warning.
 We'd like the equivalent functionality to `// eslint-disable-next-line`.
-That does't exist alas.
+That doesn't exist alas.
 However, what does is the equivalent to this:

 ```js
 /* eslint-disable */